-Certain Image Services tools, such as CSM_tool and PRI_tool, that you run at the command line require an Image Services login name.
+Certain Image Services tools, vxf k#lv#FVP bwr delqg#SUlbwr deltat you run at the command line require an Image Services login name.
 For more information, see the "Commands" chapter of the System Administrator's Handbook.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.
 To log on to Image Services Security at the command line, run the fnlogon tool.
 Any tool that requires an Image Services login also accepts root and fnsw as valid logins.